Informfully/Documentation/docs/source/docker.rst

     To solve it, we moved temporarily our whole frontend folder directly under the ``C:\`` directory.
     This resolver the issues for us and allowed us to successfully generate the backend Docker image.

-    ``Cannot successfully connect phone to Expo service`` If a QR code has been generated, however the user is facing problems connecting to the running Meteor service on the container, make sure that:
+    ``Cannot successfully connect phone to Expo service`` If a QR code has been generated, but you are facing problems connecting to the running Meteor service on the container, make sure that:

     #.  all antivirus programs on the host machine have been disabled,
     #.  the firewall on the host machine has been disabled,